turingschool/front-end-curriculum/lessons/module-3/react-basic-lifecycle-methods-and-propTypes.md

 npm install --save prop-types
 ```

-In React, `propTypes` are declared like this:
+In React, `PropTypes` are declared like this:

 ```js
 import PropTypes from 'prop-types'